 Described by The Sunday Times as ‘the biggest night in UK classical music’, the Royal Philharmonic Society Awards are classical music’s annual good news story, shining much-needed light on inspirational individuals, groups and initiatives whose music has lifted hearts and minds across the nation.

-Nominations are annually welcomed for 11 of 13 categories: Chamber-Scale Composition, Large-Scale Composition, Conductor, Ensemble, Impact, Instrumentalist, Opera and Music Theatre, Series and Events, Singer, Storytelling, Young Artist.
+Nominations are welcomed for 11 of 13 categories: Chamber-Scale Composition, Large-Scale Composition, Conductor, Ensemble, Impact, Instrumentalist, Opera and Music Theatre, Series and Events, Singer, Storytelling, Young Artist.
 To find out more about each category and the criteria, please visit the Categories page of our Awards website.

 Following nominations, a shortlist of exceptional entrants and eventual winners is decided by expert panels, newly drawn each year from across the music profession.
 There are two further awards: Gamechanger chosen by the Board and Council of the RPS, and Inspiration celebrating the nation’s non-professional music-makers.
-For this latter award, an expert panel defines a shortlist then we open it for public vote here on our website.
+For this latter award, an expert panel defines a shortlist then we open it for public vote here on our website in December.

 The RPS Awards is a night of celebration with special guests, inspirational stories, and live music, giving you the chance to meet unsung heroes of classical music from across the UK and to rub shoulders with the stars.
 Winners receive a trophy in the form of a silver lyre, designed by former RPS Council member Laurie Watt.
 Central to the story of Orpheus, the lyre is one of the earliest symbols of music's power to see us through difficult times: something we can all agree it has done in recent times.
+For a taste of our most recent RPS Awards event, click here.

 If you have any queries about the RPS Awards, please do contact us.